jgrh/lerret/README.md

 * `site` - The full site content map.
 * `config` - Lerret's config module.

 `processImage` should be a function that accepts the following arguments.
-If the function returns a value, then the image is updated to this value and passed to subsequent plugins.
+If the function returns a value, the image is updated to this value and passed to subsequent plugins.
+If the returned values is a Promise object, it will be followed and its eventual value used.

 * `image` - The current image.
 * `index` - The index of the current image.